In many applications there are more independent linear variables .

 With color

-In the case 'without color' the coefficient of determination R^2 is less than in the case 'with color'.
+In the case 'without color' the coefficient of determination is less than in the case 'with color'.
 The latter model fits the data a bit better.
 Another conclusion is that a white car sells for 91.10 dollars more than other colors and a silver car sells for 330.40 dollars more than other colors (*).
-However, for the p value of I1 we have 2p>0.05 so it seems that the color white does not seem to be related to the price.
+However, for the value of we have so it seems that the color white does not seem to be related to the price.